WHY BUSINESS BROKING IS BROKEN

 + Brokers don't respond to buyers promptly

 A Broken Business Broker does not have adequate systems to enable them to respond to buyers quickly.
 Or they are just lazy.
-Go and enquire on 10 businesses yourself - right now!
-You will be shocked by how few you hear back from within 24 hours.

 Most buyers are interested in several businesses, not just yours.